JeanMILPIED/raizuum-api/README.md

+# raizuum-api
-# raizuum-api is open source api to extract info from CV in the data world
+# The open source api to extract data from CV in pdfs
+## specifically designed for CVs in the data world

 # API Documentation